Bartelote History, Family Crest & Coats of Arms

 The church of Stopham contains a long series of the family's monuments.
 "The church is partly in the early and partly in the decorated English style, with a square tower; the pavement is almost entirely composed of large slabs of Sussex marble, inlaid with brass figures and memorials of the Barttelot family, and in the windows are representations of some of the Barttelots and Stophams in stained glass, said to have been removed from the ball windows of the old manor-house."

-Important Dates for the Bartelote family
+Early History of the Bartelote family

 This web page shows only a small excerpt of our Bartelote research.
 Another 66 words (5 lines of text) covering the years 1069, 1944, 1566, 1662, 1682, 1471, 1557 and 1501 are included under the topic Early Bartelote History in all our PDF Extended History products and printed products wherever possible.